-During this the transitional time, members need to identify a new reason for being a congregation and attracting people from the local community.
-If this is not accomplished, the next rector's tenure is likely to be short, and the now dispirited congregation will face an unplanned succession, with even greater disparity between the reality of the parish and the surrounding community.
+During this the transitional time, members need to identify a new reason for being a congregation and attract people from the local community.
+If this is not accomplished the next tenure is likely to be short, and "Dispirited, Unplanned," and with greater "Discrepancy" between the reality of the parish and the surrounding community.

 An extended transitional ministry that responds to grief and engages the congregation with the local community will be required.
-In some situations, the transitional minister may need to be able to respond to significant multicultural issues.
+In some situations the transitional minister may need to be able to respond to significant multicultural issues.